HTTP Request

 This action supports various error handling options:

-• Fail on Empty Body – If a response is expected from the endpoint, then this action can be set to fail if no body is received back.
+• Fail on Empty Body – Causes the action to fail if a response body is expected but not returned.

-• Fail on 4xx – If the HTTP response status code is 400-499, then this action will fail.
+• Fail on 4xx – Causes the action to fail when the HTTP response status code is between 400 and 499.

-• Fail on 5xx – If the HTTP response status code is 500-599, then this action will fail.
+• Fail on 5xx – Causes the action to fail when the HTTP response status code is between 500 and 599.

 Request Batching